soo941226/VEM/README.md

 &nbsp;

-Visual Effects with Swift.
+Visual Effects with Swift for iOS.
 It depends on CALayer through UIView.
 So you should use UIKit.

 If you want to use this with SwiftUI, see below link